0xyoussef404/0xyoussef404/README.md

 - 💣 Hands-on with OWASP Top 10, Active Directory exploitation, and red team tactics
 - 💼 Goal: Join a world-class red team and build automation for modern exploit chains

+> 🧠 **Extended Summary**
+>
+> With a solid foundation in networking, systems, and red teaming, I leverage a wide range of tools and frameworks to emulate real-world threats and discover unknown vulnerabilities.
+From mastering protocol analysis with Wireshark to building automated fuzzers in Python, I’m obsessed with pushing the boundaries of offensive security.
+I approach penetration testing with the mindset of a determined adversary but document everything like a professional blue teamer.
+My passion isn’t just about breaking in — it’s about improving defense through realistic simulation.

 ---

 ## 🕰️ Cybersecurity Journey